major-bison/Cyber-Security-Notes/networking/Hypertext Transfer Protocol.md

 Used to retrieve information from a server.
 This is what happens when you open a webpage or load an image.
 It never changes data on the server—it's only reading, not modifying.
-An example would be: GET /profile/chris after you go to a link www.facebook/profile/bison
+An example would be: GET /profile/chris after you go to a link www.lalafacebook/profile/bison

+2)Post:

+Applied when you send data to the server.
+It is common for logging in, submitting forms, uploading files
+Data goes in the request body, not into the URL

+3)Put

+4)Delete

+5)Patch

+6)Head

+7)Options